What is pityriasis versicolor?

 Mild pityriasis versicolor is treated with topical antifungal agents.

 - Selenium sulfide

 - Sodium thiosulphate solution

-The medicine should be applied widely to all the affected areas before bedtime for as long as directed (usually about two weeks, depending on extent of the rash).
+The medicine should be applied widely to all the affected areas before bedtime for as long as directed (usually between 3 days and about two weeks, depending on extent of the rash).

 Vigorous exercise an hour after taking the medication may help sweat it onto the skin surface, where it can effectively eradicate the fungus.
 Bathing should be avoided for a few hours.
 A few days' treatment will clear many cases of pityriasis long term, or at least for several months.